MicrosoftDocs/cloud-adoption-framework/docs/relocate/index.md

 ## What is relocation?

 Relocation is the process of moving a workload or workload component in Azure to a different Azure region.
 A workload is a collection of applications, environments, services, and data that support a defined process.
 A workload can have one or many applications.
-Relocating a workload to a different region is a type of migration.
-As such, it has similarities with the process defined in the [migrate guidance](../migrate/index.md).
-But it also has its own solutions and considerations to implement.
-The relocate guidance outlines these distinctive solutions and considerations to help you navigate the process.
+Relocating a single or multi-app workload to a different region is a type of migration and has similarities with the process defined in the [migrate guidance](../migrate/index.md).
+But relocation also has its own solutions and considerations to implement, and the relocate guidance here outlines these distinctive features to help you navigate the relocation process.

 :::image type="content" source="../_images/relocate/single-multi-workload-highres.png" alt-text="Image that shows two workloads.
 There's a workload with a single application in it.
 The other workload has n applications in it, representing an indefinite number of applications.
 The applications in each workload show a production and non-production environments.
 In each environment, there's three representational services, one for compute, one for the database, and the other for an indefinite number of other Azure services." lightbox="../_images/relocate/single-multi-workload-highres.png" border="false":::